turbot/guardrails-samples/hub_content/policy_packs/gcp/orgpolicy/check_default_vpc_creation_disabled_at_org_level/README.md

 # Check if the creation of the default VPC network is disabled at the GCP organization level

-This policy-pack checks if the GCP Organization Policy "Skip default network creation" is disabled at the GCP organization level, using Terraform.
-It automates the creation and setup of necessary Guardrails policies to which will allows Guardrails to automatically detect if the setting is disabled.
+This Policy Pack checks if the GCP Organization Policy "Skip default network creation" is disabled at the GCP organization level, using Terraform.
+It automates the creation and setup of necessary Guardrails policies which will allow Guardrails to automatically detect if the setting is disabled.

 ## Documentation